Want to present the bottom dock launcher without clicking Activities? It’s easy to implement with a Gnome extension.

 sudo dnf install gnome-shell-extension-dash-to-dock

 Type user password when it asks and hit Enter.
-For security, there’s no asterisk feedback
+For security reason, there’s no asterisk feedback

 Once installed the extension, open Gnome Extensions App.
 If you don’t have it, run command in terminal to install it first: